Editor's Note

 Author | O. V. VIJAYAN

-A few of his works has been translated to English of which Infinity of Grace and The Legends of Khasak need special mention.
+A few of his works has been translated to English, of which Infinity of Grace and The Legends of Khasak need special mention.

-Vijayan authored many volumes of short stories, which range from the comic to the philosophical and show a diversity of situations, tones and styles.
+His works range from the comic to the philosophical and show a diversity of situations, tones and styles.
 Vijayan translated most of his own works from Malayalam to English.
 He was also an editorial cartoonist and political observer and worked for news publications including The Statesman and The Hindu. [sourced and quoted from: Naveena Samskarika Kala Kendram]

 Translator | A. J. THOMAS